calvinhp/2023_PythonWebConf_TooBigforDAGFactories/slides.md

 * Start with Dynamic DAGs Factories
 * As you scale up you will need to statically generate
 * Precompute configurations and data needed during build

+# New Problem

-* Optimize to run your tasks in parallel
+* Optimize to run your tasks to run in parallel
+* Avoid being limited by the number of slots in the scheduler by using DeferredOperators and AsyncTriggers
+* Another Talk?
+"Too Big for the Scheduler?"

 # Wrap up and Questions {.semi-filtered data-background-image="images/justin-casey-7B0D1zO3PoQ-unsplash.jpg"}